agrayver/magtide/README.md

-# Magnetic signatures of ocean tidal signals observed by sattelite
+# Magnetic signatures of ocean tidal signals observed retrieved from space magnetic field observations

 This repo provides some utilities to work with satellite-detected magnetic signals due to different ocean tidal constituents based on their Spherical Harmonic expansion coefficients.
 This repository supplements the following publications: